qdrant/landing_page/qdrant-landing/content/articles/exploration-api.md

 It doesn’t rely on keywords or other metadata.
 With vector similarity, we can easily achieve a dissimilarity search by inverting the search objective from maximizing similarity to minimizing it.

-The dissimilarity search unlocks vector similarity in the areas where previously no search was used.
+The dissimilarity search can find items in areas where previously no other search could be used.
 Let’s look at a few examples.

 ### Case: Mislabeling Detection